Bokayy/Search-and-display/README.md

 <int-footer></int-footer>
 ```

-Root component element should have mandatory classes `int` and `pkc-name`.
+Root component element should have mandatory classes `int` and `pkc-search-and-display`.
 Also `common-toggles.js` mixin contains `commonElClass` computed prop which provides classes for fullscreen toggling and splash screen toggling.
 This is mandatory.

 ### Dark mode
 Dark mode is enabled on platform via `dark-mode` class on `body`.
 Make sure to test component in such situation.
 Use colors defined in `_variables.scss` in `pkc-common`, namely: `$black`, `$off-black`, `$border-black`.
 These should be enough to make the component darker.